MCG-NJU/VideoMAE/README.md

 ## 🔒 License

 The majority of this project is released under the CC-BY-NC 4.0 license as found in the [LICENSE](https://github.com/MCG-NJU/VideoMAE/blob/main/LICENSE) file.
 Portions of the project are available under separate license terms: [SlowFast](https://github.com/facebookresearch/SlowFast) and [pytorch-image-models](https://github.com/rwightman/pytorch-image-models) are licensed under the Apache 2.0 license.
 [BEiT](https://github.com/microsoft/unilm/tree/master/beit) is licensed under the MIT license.

 ## ✏️ Citation

-If you think this project is helpful, please feel free to give a star⭐️ and cite our paper:
+If you think this project is helpful, please feel free to leave a star⭐️ and cite our paper:

 ```
 @article{videomae,